juakofz/Age-of-Space/README.md

 ##### P 0.12.1
 - Variable names changed to fit new naming coventions
+- Added funcitonalities to Vector2 class.
+It was so bare-bones I find it surprising how we got so many things done
 - Added comments so I can understand what we did a year ago